Dependency injection in BlackSheep¶

 async def home(service: Example):

-Services that require disposing should be disposed in on_stop
+Services that require disposal can be disposed of in the on_stop

 callback: